voschezang/coding-handbook/collaboration/teams.md

 - There is accountability of results.
 - Stakeholders trust the team.
 - Team members find purpose or meaning in their work.

+**Maturity** of autonomous teams.
+This shows where improvement will yield the best results.
+[Read more](https://martinfowler.com/bliki/MaturityModel.html).

+1. Able to survive.
+Focus on fire-fighting.
+2. In control of daily operations.
+3. Able to commit to short-term plans.
+4. Able to plan and execute, in line the organizational objectives, together with other teams.